 Multiplayer gaming is great when it comes to old-school beat-em-ups or racing games, or straight forward platformers, while those with a more contemporary leaning prefer their multiplayer gaming to focus on first person shooters but the real fun lies in party games.
 Some of my favourites have been the Buzz Junior range on the PS2 and PS3 although it’s been sparse on the handheld front when it comes to Sony systems.
 Funbox Media finally seemed to bring something along for us Vita owners with Vegas Party…

 The title is rather misleading however, as it’s not a true party game as you might expect.
-In reality Vegas Party can be best described a a board game with integrated casino themed mini games, set in a Last Vegas inspired environment.
+In reality Vegas Party can be best described a a board game with integrated casino themed mini games, like WizardSlots, set in a Last Vegas inspired environment.
 There are three game modes, although two are cut down versions of the main one so I’ll focus on that.

 The main mode is The Strip – the board game element that puts you in control of an avatar (from a choice of eight) traveling along a section of Vegas (the board).
 There are four players taking part and the winner is the one to reach the end first.
 Along the way are casinos to visit to earn cash, hazards, squares to give you bonuses… All the usual pitfalls and rewards you would expect from a typical board game.